0kravets/boolean-strings-library/README.md

 - it is possible to start your free trial

 There is a helpfull way to use these 10 pages a day, as an additional source of finding new people on the Internet, using Google's (I use Google as a browser) "Tool" and just filter new pages (aka new/changed profiles) or last activities on pages, by "Past 24 hours", "Past week" etc. It looks like a good way to search for new Founders and C-level in your area.

+## KAGGLE

+It is the world's largest online data science community machine learning practitioners.<br>

+**Website** kaggle.com<br>

+The website has a clear structure, you can search trough Competitions (kaggle.com/competitions) or Code (kaggle.com/code) but people's pages have the adress of kaggle.com/yourname, so we need to break it by using profile's attribute and not to search through the discussion pages like kaggle.com/getting-started/.<br>

+I will use “joined * ago” phrase to jump into people's pages, as this words clearly identify personal pages.

+`site:kaggle.com “joined * ago” “poland”`

+**Downsides**

+- not everyone mentiones locations so it is difficult to say if people in your location really us it.
+I hardly believe that in Israel only 700 people are use Kaggle
+- you will see in results links for the same persone for a few times (so not even 700, ah?), actullay the more person contribute to the conversations the higher chances that you will see their profile not only once

+It is a nice tool especially if you hire gems from data science scene.
+It can help to understand what these people like and which trends they follow.
+If you're allowed to hire globally, or remote people I would definately recommend to check "User Rankings" and find the best of the best.
+And please read more about the ranking system https://www.kaggle.com/rankings because it will help you to understand people's profiles better.